Rhinanthus glacialis: Description

-This upright-growing herbaceous rattle can reach from 10 to 50 centimetres of height.
+This upright-growing herbaceous rattle can reach from 10 to 50 cm of height.
 Its linear to lanceolate stem leaves are sessile and serrated, arranged opposite on plant's stem.

-Bright to sulfur yellow bilabiate (two-lipped) flowers are usually 1.5 – 1.8 centimetres long and arranged into a special type of inflorescence, the so-called spike.
+Bright to sulfur yellow bilabiate (two-lipped) flowers are usually 1.5–1.8 centimetres long and arranged into a special type of inflorescence, the so-called spike.
 Each flower has a curved and open corolla tube, as well as a distinct upper lip, which consists of 1–2 millimetres long purplish to whiteish teeth.
 There are no trichomes on flower's calyx.
 Bracts are present and have 4–8 millimetres long bristle teeth.
 The plant's flowering period is between June and September.

 Layman can mistake Rhinanthus glacialis with similar rattles, especially the European Rhinanthus alectorolophus.
 R. glacialis can be distinguished from the latter by its hairless or only slightly hairy calyx, stem and leaves.

 The family Orobanchaceae is well-known for having a lot of species that are at least hemiparasites (partial parasites), meaning they are dependent on their hosts – other plants – for mineral compounds or water, but produce their own organic compounds.